-The interview process will include three different portions.
-Candidates will participate in several short (5 min) interviews, followed by completing a practical CPR test.
+Candidates will participate in several short (5 min) standard interviews, followed by completing a practical CPR test and scenarios.
 It is recommended that candidates review their first aid skills prior to the interview.
 Out of the interviewed applicants, approximately 42 of the top candidates will be chosen to move on to the next step.

 Orientation is a process that attempts to bring all candidates to the same level of training, works on candidate team skills, and gives each candidate an inside look into the workings of the team.
 The candidates that move onto this final step will receive the EFRT Candidate Manual.
-This manual, along with the included podcasts, will give the candidates all resources necessary to learn the material that will be taught throughout the rest of the tryout process.
+This manual will give the candidates all resources necessary to learn the material that will be taught throughout the rest of the tryout process.
 Additionally, there will be a series of optional workshops held in the week between interviews and the first weekend to reinforce this material.
-It is recommended that candidates attend as many workshops as possible, and review the material within the manual and podcasts prior to attending the first orientation weekend.
+It is recommended that candidates attend as many workshops as possible, and review the material within the manual prior to attending the first orientation weekend.

-For the second weekend of orientation, candidates will be tested both individually and in a group at simulated scenarios.
-On the Friday evening, candidates will have one last opportunity to review concepts and fine tune their skills for the upcoming evaluation the next day.
-On the Saturday, candidates will be split into teams of three and will respond to approximately 10 simulated emergency situations located around the McMaster Campus.
-These are designed to represent possible emergencies that can occur on campus, and include simulated casualties with volunteer actors.
-On the Sunday, candidates will be tested individually in a final scenario that tests their ability to complete all required assessments on their own.
-Success in both the group scenarios and individual scenario is necessary in order to be selected for the team.
+For the second weekend of orientation, candidates will be tested both individually and in groups under simulated scenarios.
+On the Friday evening, candidates will have the opportunity to review concepts and fine-tune their skills for the upcoming evaluation the next day through a mock evaluation.
+On Saturday, candidates will be split into teams of three and will respond to approximately 10 simulated emergency situations located around the McMaster Campus.
+These are designed to represent possible emergencies that can occur on campus and include simulated casualties with volunteer actors.
+On Sunday, candidates will be tested individually in a final scenario that tests their ability to complete all required assessments on their own.
+Success in both the group scenarios and individual scenarios is necessary in order to be selected for the team.

-Although the number varies each year, around 10 candidates will successfully become members of the EFRT after the orientation process.
+Although the number varies each year, approximately 12 candidates will successfully become members of the EFRT after the orientation process.
 Candidates are usually given their results within a couple of days following the second orientation weekend.

 1. When is the next available Standard First Aid and CPR course?